SAP-samples/teched2022-DT263/exercises/ex0/README.md

 # Getting Started

-To access the training system, please go to the URL https://my401666.s4hana.cloud.sap/ui#Shell-home Use the user name and password provided by the hands-on conductor to login to the system
+To access the training system, please go to the URL https://my401666.s4hana.cloud.sap/ui#Shell-home Use the user name provided by the hands-on conductor and use the password 'TechEd2022' to login to the system

 To access the apps “Define Statutory Reports” and “Run Statutory Reports” respectively, we would need to assign the following roles to our respective users: